Chaguaramas, Trinidad and Tobago: Treaty of Chaguaramas and CARICOM

-Activities and Places of Interest
+Activities and places of interest

 Dry forests

 The Chaguaramas Peninsula supports one of the few remaining areas of dry forest in western Trinidad.

 Cycling and kayaking

 On weekends groups of persons enter Chaguaramas to cycle on or kayak in rented equipment.
-During the week, the roadway is used as a training ground for persons who cycle in groups either for sport or as a part of a training session for a Tri-athalon.
+During the week, the roadway is used as a training ground for persons who cycle in groups either for sport or as a part of a training session for a triathalon.
 Mountain biking has grown in popularity and an extensive trail network has been developed in Tucker Valley.
 These trails are created and maintained by the local Mountain Bike community.

-The Chaguaramas Boardwalk Area
+Boardwalk area

 The Chaguaramas Boardwalk was developed by the Chaguaramas Development Authority (CDA) as part of its tourism developmental thrust.
 The Boardwalk stretches for approximately 1300 feet along the shore of one of the Bays.
 The Boardwalk can be used as an exercise route for pedestrians or for young families who stroll or as a stepping stone to get to the water to swim for leisure or as part of a training regimen.

 Available in close proximity to the Boardwalk are Gazebos and Pedal Boats which are available for rent.
 There is also the Dancing Water Fountain, the Trees Vendor Plaza and Miniature Off Road Activities according to the CDA's website.

 Chaguaramas Golf Course

 The Chaguaramas Golf Course is "a 9-hole course" and the only "public" golf course in the twin-island Republic.
-The Golf Course at Chaguaramas has been in existence for some forty plus (40+) years and is one of the older, if not the oldest golf course in the island.
+The Golf Course at Chaguaramas has been in existence for over forty years and is one of the older golf courses, if not the oldest in the island.